vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

 1. Run the MDE Client Analyzer using [Live Response or locally ](/defender-endpoint/run-analyzer-windows)

 > [!TIP]
-> Before starting the trace, please make sure that the issue is reproducing.
-And have as many apps closed that do not contribute to the repro.
+> Before starting the trace, please make sure that the issue is reporducible.
+Additionally, close any applications that do not contribute to the reproduction of the issue.

-3. Run the MDE Client Analyzer with the -c and -v switches
+1. Run the MDE Client Analyzer with the -c and -v switches